daynekilheffer/advent-of-code/2025/day5.2/readme.md

-my assumption in part 1 may be wrong as I now need to eliminate overlapping regions

-wrong again, ran out of memory in my devcontainer, going to try being smart about containment
+## initial thoughts
+for part 2, I need to deal with overlapping regions.
+In an effort to not overengineer, I'm going to assume that my hypothesis in part 1 about not being able to store all the items may be wrong.

+## first findings
+I was right and wrong.
+Right that I can't hold reference to all the valid ids, and wrong to discard my hypothesis.
+Or, maybe right on two accounts, I just now have a validated hypothesis.

+## result
+evaluating ranges seems to work fine and I'm fairly happy with the outcome.